 May see any of the following:

 - Rising up on hind legs, sniffing hard

-- Appearing to bat at the air with hands
+- Appears to bat at air with “hands”

 Note: the above clinical signs may be similar to an aura (peculiar sensory disturbances) that humans sometimes experience prior to actual seizure activity.

 - Muscle stiffening (e.g., limbs or entire body)